 What are the top tourist attractions to visit in Mallorca, Spain?

 Mallorca, or Majorca, is one of the most popular Mediterranean holiday destinations.
-Being the largest among the Balearic Islands of Spain, it is home to many striking beaches, refreshing mountain views, and beautiful towns.
+Being the largest among Spain’s Balearic Islands, it is home to many striking beaches, refreshing mountain views, and beautiful towns.
 Like a box of chocolates, Mallorca will fill you with no less than soulful experiences.
 Read on if you’re curious about the best activities to embark on.

 Enjoy the sand, sky, and sea at Cala Santanyi